Royal Regina Rifles: The 12th Machine Gun Battalion, CMGC

-Lineage of the Royal Regina Rifles:

 Operational history

 The Great War

 Details of the 95th Saskatchewan Rifles were placed on active service on 6 August 1914 for local protective duty.

 The 28th Battalion (Northwest), CEF, was authorized on 7 November 1914 and embarked for Britain on 29 May 1915 and arrived in France on 18 September 1915.
 The 28th Battalion fought as part of the 6th Infantry Brigade, 2nd Canadian Division in France and Flanders until the end of the war.
 The 28th Battalion disbanded on 30 August 1920.